-My undergraduate work at Wesleyan University ranged from experimental fluid dynamics to topics in theoretical ion trap physics.
-My experimental work in fluid dynamics consisted of novel measurements of the rotational dynamics of anisotropic particles in turbulence.
-In particular, we introduced a new class of techniques for measuring Lagrangian statistics of rotational dynamics in turbulence.
-On the theory side, I studied fundamental problems in quantum chaos and particle dynamics in Paul traps peripherally related to quantum computing.
+My undergraduate work at Wesleyan University ranged from experimental fluid dynamics to topics in theoretical ion trap physics, both of which I discuss in this interview.
+My experimental work in fluid dynamics, cited for the APS Leroy Apker Award, demonstrated novel measurements of the rotational dynamics of anisotropic particles that I designed and fabricated using 3D printing.
+The new class of techniques we introduced for measuring Lagrangian statistics of ellipsoidal particles may also have exciting applications in measuring knotted vortices in fluid dynamics.

 For more details about my work, you can read this focus piece from Forbes Magazine for a layperson's introduction or refer to my Research page.

 I remain connected to the role science plays in society through outreach to local schools and by contributing articles as an independent science consultant to OZY.com.